cssllc/WordPress-Distribute/wp-content/plugins/query-monitor/readme.txt

 * More defensive CSS.
 * Fix the size of the expand/contract buttons.
 * Avoid showing two unnecessary functions in the call stack for textdomain loading.

-### 2.13.4 ###

-* Highlight the main query to make it easier to find.
-* Allow filtering the db queries list to see just the main query.
-* Visual fixes for buttons, toggles, and filters.
-* Add some missing i18n.
-* Add some missing table row text.
-* Correct the Drop-in Plugins URL for network admin